 - Is an employee of the company who receives or makes payments to the listed company concerning the property or services for an amount that exceeds 2% of the company’s consolidated gross revenues or the US $ 1 million in any of the preceding three fiscal years.

 - Is an immediate family member of the executive officer of the company as specified in clause f.

-- Companies that are listed on the New York Stock Exchange and Nasdaq must comply with stricter norms about the independence criteria.
-Such companies should ensure that the director’s ability to remain independent is not affected by any of the material relationships, including the impact of any compensatory fee paid or being affiliated with the subsidiary or affiliate of a subsidiary of the company.
+- Companies listed on the New York Stock Exchange and Nasdaq must comply with stricter norms about the independence criteria.
+Such companies should ensure that the director’s ability to remain independent is not affected by any material relationships, including the impact of any compensatory fee paid or being affiliated with the subsidiary or affiliate of a subsidiary of the company.

-- In case the company imposes additional standards of independence, it must disclose the same.
+- If the company imposes additional independence standards, it must disclose the same.